Tezeroth/Aframe/README.md

 This is my effort to get my 3d models displayed on a website that I can then visit, and move around in VR or WASD controls on Desktop.

+- can this scene be baked (with animations) for an utterly massive performance boost, and then have navmeshes, interactivity applied after?

 OVERALL OBJECTIVES

 1. navigation with wasd keyboard or oculus thumbsticks and teleport